JGI-Bioinformatics/jaws/examples/ConfigFiles/README.md

 ```

 ## Client Mode
-For client mode, you need to set up a persistant database:  mysql, sqlite, or in this example, a file-based db.
+For client mode, you need to set up a persistant database:  mysql, or in this example, a file-based db.
 You can configure these databases in a cromwell config which is then part of the submit command.
 The config examples supplied here (except parsl.conf) use the file-based 'HsqldbProfile' db.
-See the cromwell docs for [HsqldbProfile](https://cromwell.readthedocs.io/en/stable/Configuring/)
+See the cromwell docs for [HsqldbProfile](https://cromwell.readthedocs.io/en/stable/Configuring/) under the section "Using Cromwell with file-based database (No server required)".

 ```
 java -Dconfig.file=cromwell_docker.conf \